yasiryagi/helpdesk/tokenomics/README.md

   - Specifying the [Format](#format)
   - Specifying the [Worfklow](#workflow)
   - Assigning, or "reserving" the rights for one or more community members to work on the KPI for some period of time
-- `Deadline:` - In some cases, a Community KPI could have a deadline for the when the deliverable must be made.
+- `Deadline:` - In some cases, a Community Bounty could have a deadline for the when the deliverable must be made.
 Although Jsgenesis reserves the right not to grade or reward any submissions made after the deadline, it doesn't necessarily mean any work will be in vain:
   - Late submissions may still be accepted, with full or partial rewards
     - especially if the delay can be attributed to the Council
   - It may be slightly modified, and re-published under a different `ID`
   - It may renewed with a new deadline under a different `ID`

-Every week, a new set of KPIs (Key Performance Indicators) are announced.
-The period of which they are active and evaluated can wary, but will mostly follow a single `Council` term, starting at 1 week.
-As outlined earlier, the purpose of the the KPI system is to incentivize the community, via the `Council`, to act in a responsible manner.
-The KPIs will initially focus on ensuring the network functionality, and maintain a good experience for users.
-However, the set of KPIs will soon grow in order to promote other desirable actions, both long and short term.
-These KPIs aim to be precise, so as to avoid confusion and room for interpretation in both objective and grading.
-A single KPI will come with a set of conditions, that determines what constitutes a success.
-Details and examples can be found [here](kpis).

-KPIs are closely related to the new proposal system, so that the users can calculate the expected value of achieving individual KPIs, versus the anticipated (inflationary) cost of doing so.

 ## Tokenomics Examples